santiago-esteban/santiago-esteban/README.md

 🌱 &nbsp;I’m learning advanced concepts in Cybersecurity through my master's degree.

-👯 &nbsp;I want to leverage my skills in Dart, TypeScript, and Java, with frameworks like Flutter, Angular or Spring Boot.
+👯 &nbsp;I want to leverage my skills in Dart, JavaScript, and Java, with frameworks like Flutter, Angular or Spring Boot.

 🤔 &nbsp;I’m looking for deepening my understanding of secure coding and application security.